-2.7.7.5 Equation: Two sites - Fit logIC50
+3.6.7.5 Equation: Two sites - Fit logIC50

 You can determine the equilibrium dissociation constant of an unlabelled ligand by measuring its competition for radioligand binding.
-This model assumes that there are two classes of sites with identical affinity for the radioligand, but different affinities for the competitor.
+This model assumes that there are two classes of sites with different affinities for the radioligand and competitor.

 Create an XY data table.
-Enter the logarithm of the concentration of the unlabeled compound into X, and binding into Y. If you have several experimental conditions, place the first into column A, the second into column B, etc. Use subcolumns to enter replicates.
+Enter the logarithm of the molar concentration of the unlabeled compound into X, and binding into Y. If you have several experimental conditions, place the first into column A, the second into column B, etc. Use subcolumns to enter replicates.